the practical kitchen

 Rebecca Eisenberg

-This light and airy ciabatta bread with its distinctive flour-swirled crust comes packed with rich roasted garlic flavor.
+This crusty, airy ciabatta bread has a flour-swirled crust packed with roasted garlic flavor.
 Serve it sliced thin to dip in oil or topped with bruschetta, or slice loaves in half and top with your favorite sandwich fillings.
+Looking for a plain ciabatta?
+Check out my soft-baked ciabatta recipe.

 Print Recipe Pin Recipe Save Saved!
 Email